faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 4   icdab_planets                 	0x00000001008e45bc 0x1008e0000 + 17852
 ```

-If we knew accurately the version of our code at the time of the crash we can
+If we knew accurately the version of our code at the time of the crash, we can
-recompile our program but with the DSYM setting switched on and then get a
+recompile our program, but with the DSYM setting switched on, and then get a
 DSYM file after the original crash.
 It should line up almost exactly.

 The crash dump program tells us where the program was loaded, in memory, at the